vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development/_index.md

 You'll learn essential cloud native software development skills using Spring Boot and the Tanzu Application Service.

-You'll also be given a list of specific and targeted links to assist yoy in this learning path.
+You'll also be given a list of specific and targeted links to assist you in this learning path.
 These links include:

 **Development ecosystem**
 * [Things to unlearn](/outcomes/cloud-native-development/general__unlearn/)